devspak-s8/devspak-s8/README.md

 Hello, I’m **Sulayman Apatira** — a frontend developer and UI/UX designer focused on building **clean, scalable, and meaningful digital experiences**.

-I specialize in crafting **high-performance React applications**, robust **design systems**, and **intuitive user interfaces** that balance aesthetics, accessibility, and performance.
+I specialize in:
+- ⚛️ High-performance React applications
+- 🧩 Scalable design systems
+- 🎯 Intuitive, accessible interfaces

-Beyond technology, I am deeply committed to **education, ethical innovation, and Islamic values**, ensuring that the products I build are not only effective but also purposeful and socially responsible.
+Beyond technology, I’m committed to **ethical innovation, education, and Islamic values**, ensuring the products I build are not only effective, but **purposeful and responsible**.

 ---